U.S. Department of State Seal

 • a return or onward ticket (or sufficient funds to purchase them), and

-• sufficient funds to cover the duration of the intended stay.
+• Proof of sufficient funds to cover the duration of the intended stay.

 Find information on travelers with dual nationalityprevention of international child abduction and customs regulations on our websites

-Public Safety: Messages regarding demonstrations and strikes, explosive device/suspicious packages, and weather-related events are located on the embassy’s website.
+Public Safety: Limited information regarding public safety precautions may be found.
+Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages regarding demonstrations and strikes, explosive devices/suspicious packages, and weather-related events.
+Messages are also located on the U.S. Embassy’s website.

 Crime: The crime rate in Kiribati is low; however, you should still not be complacent regarding your personal safety or protecting your valuables.